robgonnella/releasaurus/book/src/commands.md

 # Commands

-Releasaurus provides two main commands that work together to create a safe, reviewable release process.
-This two-stage approach ensures that all changes are reviewed before publication while automating the tedious aspects of version management and changelog generation.
+Releasaurus provides three commands: two that work together to create a safe, reviewable release process, and one for querying projected release information.
+The two-stage release approach ensures that all changes are reviewed before publication while automating the tedious aspects of version management and changelog generation.

 **Important**: Releasaurus operates entirely through forge platform APIs without requiring local repository clones.
 You can run these commands from any